Marching Ravens Staff

 For 35 years, John worked as a studio technician at WMAR-TV in Baltimore and in addition to his status with the Marching Ravens; he served as the Deputy Director for the Babe Ruth Birthplace and Museum.

 His musical experience was achieved through Junior and Senior Drum and Bugle Corps.
-He is an honorary member of the Kappa Kappa Psi National Band Fraternity and has received such honors as the "Eddie Award" from the Ed Block Courage Award Foundation and Patterson High School Alumni Hall of Fame.
+He is an honorary member of the Kappa Kappa Psi National Band Fraternity and has received such honors as the "Eddie Award" from the Ed Block Courage Award Foundation.
+John has also had the honor of being featured in many sports videos and books plus historical research books along with videos.
+The latest is a book "The Golden Arm Gentleman" by D.P.
+Smith, with excerpts pertaining to the thirty-eight year friendship between Ziemann and Baltimore Colts Quarterback John Unitas.

 Vice President: Peter Zirpolo